endulum/groves-api/README.md

 }
 ```

-> `PUT /me` <sub>protected</sub>
+`PUT /me` :key:

-Edits the identity of the authenticated user.
+Edits the identity of the authenticated User.

+Accepts form inputs:

 - `username`: Required.
 Must be between 2 and 32 characters in length.
 Can only consist of lowercase letters, numbers, and hyphens.
-If the provided `username` does not match the user's current `username`, there must exist another user in the database with the provided `username`.
+If the provided `username` does not match the User's current `username`, there must not exist another User with the provided `username`.
 - `bio`: Not required.
 Must not exceed 200 characters in length.
 - `password`: Not required.
 Must be at least eight characters in length.
 - `confirmPassword`: Required if `password` is provided.
 Must exactly match the `password` provided.
 - `currentPassword`: Required if `password` is provided.
-Must match the user record's own `password`.
+Must match the User's own password.

-> `GET /user/:userNameOrId`
+`GET /user/:user` :eye:

-Similarly to `GET /me`, returns the identity of the user identified by the parameter `userNameOrId`, if a user exists with an `id` or `username` matching the value of this parameter.
+Returns the identity of the User identified by the `:user` parameter, if there exists such a User with an `id` or `username` matching this parameter.

 ### Community

-> `GET /communities`
+`GET /communities` :eye:

-Returns a paginated list of communities.
-A community must have a status of `ACTIVE` to show up in this list.
+Returns a paginated list of Communities.
+A Community must have a status of `ACTIVE` to show up in this list.

 ```js
 {